Panda Review: Quick Expert Summary

 The app has a nice design, but the style doesn’t make up for the lack of substance.
 There are options to contact customer support and to view your account, but both options redirect you to the Panda website.
 The device location tracking was accurate, but overall I’d much rather use the Norton or TotalAV iOS apps.

-However, the Android app is really good — it has an excellent real-time antivirus scanner that picked up on all of the malware that I purposely downloaded onto my device, and it has tons of features, including:
+However, the Android app is really good — it has an excellent real-time antivirus scanner that picked up on all of the malware that I purposely downloaded onto my device, and it offers much more, including:

 - VPN.
 Limited to 150 MB/per day (there’s an option to upgrade to the premium version).